salvieknath18/book_management_web/README.md

 ### Setup Environment

-In the project directory, you can run:
+In the project directory:

-- Required Node Js in the machine to run the application
+* To run, the application requires Node Js to be installed on the machine.
-- Run the following commands in the project root directory
+* Run the following commands in the project root directory.
-- `npm install` to install dependencies
+* npm install to install dependencies.
-- `npm start` to start the application
+* npm start to start the application.
-- Application will open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+* The application will open at http://localhost:3000 to view it in the browser

-For deployment we can create build as per following instructions:
+For deployment, we can create a build as per the following instructions:

 - `npm run build` Builds the app for production to the `build` folder.\
   It correctly bundles React in production mode and optimizes the build for the best performance.